oliverjrupprecht/LocalChat/README.md

-# SecureChat
+# LocalChat

-A minimalist, high-performance Terminal User Interface (TUI) for interacting with local LLMs.
-Built with Python and powered by Textual and Ollama, this app provides a clean, markdown-rendered chat experience directly in your terminal.
+A minimalist Terminal User Interface (TUI) for interacting with local LLMs.
+Built with Python and powered by Textual, Ollama and Sqlite3.
+This app provides a clean chat experience directly in your terminal.

 Key Features:
-- Local-First & Secure: Your data never leaves your machine.
+- Local-First: Your data never leaves your machine.
 It talks directly to your local Ollama instance.
-- Real-time Markdown Rendering: Watch as your model's response streams and formats instantly with full Markdown support.
+- Real-time Markdown Rendering: Model responses are and formatted instantly from Markdown.
+(Most modern models reply in Markdown format)
-- Persistent Session Logging: Automatically tracks your conversation in a temporary Markdown file for easy debugging or export. (currently in development)
+- Persistent Session Logging: Chat sessions are logged in an internal Sqlite database.
+Sessions can be rebooted if necessary.
-- Streaming Responses: No waiting for the full block; get tokens as they are generated for a fluid conversation. (in development)
+- Streaming Responses: No waiting for the full block; get tokens as they are generated for a fluid conversation. (not fully implemented)
-- Automatic Model Management: Pre-loads the model on startup and can be configured to manage memory efficiently.
+- Automatic Model Management: Loads model on startup and frees it from memory when leaving the application.

+Implementation Details:
+- The multithreaded implementation of model calls and large IO operations means that the UI remains snappy.

+Requirements:
+Users must have Ollama and Homebrew installed.
+Ollama should be running as a 'service' (daemon).

+Installation:
+This project is currently in development.